 If you’re in the market for a new GPU, check out my post on the Best Graphics Cards for Every Budget.

-AIDA64 is great for stress testing key components like the CPU, GPU, and RAM.
-It’s one of the best tools that can help you identify and address hardware issues impacting system stability.
+AIDA64 is great for stress testing key components like the CPU, GPU, and RAM simultaneously.
+It’s one of the best tools for identifying hardware issues impacting system stability.

 Frequently Asked Questions (FAQ)